Some women who have breast cancer surgery as part of their breast cancer treatment decide not to have breast reconstruction.

 If the idea of going flat appeals to you but you’re worried about what others might think, try going without a breast form in different situations, such as at home, out with friends, or while out running errands.
 You might find that most people won’t notice a difference.
 If you find you still feel self-conscious, you can always go back to wearing a breast form.

-If you decide to go flat, you may want to consider wearing clothing that might help you feel more comfortable with your appearance.
-Try wearing tops that are not tightly fitting and that have busy patterns, or layer sweaters or jackets over close-fitting tops.
+If you decide to go flat, you might want to consider wearing clothing that might help you feel more comfortable with your appearance.
+Try wearing tops that are not tight fitting and that have busy patterns, or layer sweaters or jackets over close-fitting tops.
 Scarves and shawls can also cover all or part of your chest.

 Some women might like the idea of going flat but are uncomfortable about not having nipples.
 Some companies now make nipple prosthetics, which are made of silicone or other materials and look and feel like real nipples.
 They can be attached to the chest and then taken off when you choose.